Jupyter Notebook basics#

 Exiting Jupyter Notebook#

 Since Jupyter Notebook is running in the background while you work in the browser frontend, closing the browser tabs or windows is not enough to stop the application.
-To exit Jupyter Notebook, first close each running notebook using “Close and Halt”.
-Then, when you are back in the Home view, click the “Quit” button in the top right of the page.
-When the background process succesfully exited, Jupyter Notebook will tell you that you can close the browser tab/window.
+To exit Jupyter Notebook, click on the “Quit” button in the top right of the page showing the dashboard.
+When the background process succesfully terminated, Jupyter Notebook will tell you that you can close the browser tab or window.